CumulusNetworks/docs/content/cumulus-linux-515/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 - `4x` splits the port into four interfaces.
 - `8x` splits the port into eight interfaces.

-If you split a 100G port into four interfaces and auto-negotiation is on (the default setting), Cumulus Linux advertises the speed for each interface up to the maximum speed possible for a 100G port (100/4=25G).
+If you split a 100G port into four interfaces and auto-negotiation is enabled (the default setting), Cumulus Linux advertises the speed for each interface up to the maximum speed possible for a 100G port (100/4=25G).
 You can overide this configuration and set specific speeds for the split ports if necessary.

 {{%notice warning%}}
 - Cumulus Linux 5.4 and later uses a new format for port splitting; instead of 1=100G or 1=4x10G, you specify 1=1x or 1=4x.
 The new format does not support specifying a speed for breakout ports in the `/etc/cumulus/ports.conf` file.
 To set a speed, either set the `link-speed` parameter for each split port in the `/etc/network/interfaces` file or run the NVUE `nv set interface <interface-id> link speed <speed>` command.